 When the doer is unknown or unimportant and omitted in the context altogether, the action acts as the subject in the structure of using the present perfect.
 In the example below, the person who broke the window is either unknown or seems irrelevant in the context, emphasizing that the importance lies in the window being broken.

-the present perfect is the correct tense to use.
+The present perfect passive voice is used to emphasize that an action was completed at some point in the past, but its result or effect is still relevant in the present.
 In the example, the decision that was made in the past is the subject to highlight its importance and that the result of it is relevant to the present.

 When to avoid this tense